Address

 Width of aisles: boardwalk is wide

-Places to sit: a combination of stone benches (no backs) and wooden benches (with backs) on boardwalk
+Places to sit: a combination of stone benches (no backs) and wooden benches (with backs) all along the boardwalk

-Type of restroom: multi-stall, with handicapped accessible stall and wheelchair-accessible sinks
+Type of restroom: both are multi-stall, with accessible stall and wheelchair-accessible sinks

 Ease of entry and exit: easy